Please note: We are currently not accepting applications for Volunteer Crisis Responders.

 - Safety planning; and

-- Referrals to counselling, community, or government support.
+- Referrals to counselling, community, and/or government support.

 Sexual Assault Support

 Survivors first meet with a member of the Victim Services team either in person or over the phone to review the Sexual Assault Information Guide.
-This guide informs survivors of their options for reporting and provides them with accurate and up to date information about the investigative and criminal court process.
-The guide also provides coping strategies, available financial support and community resources.
+This guide informs survivors of their options for reporting and provides them with accurate and up-to-date information about the investigative and criminal court processes.
+The guide also offers coping strategies, available financial support, and community resources.

 Missing Person Resources

-For information for both family members and service providers/professionals who may be assisting families with a missing adult, as well as interested members of the public, please see the Canadian Centre for Information on Missing Adults.
+For information for family members and/or service providers/professionals who may be assisting families with a missing adult as well as interested members of the public, please see the Canadian Centre for Information on Missing Adults.

 Mobile Tracking System